improper/laravel-complete/README.md

 It's suggested that you read this entire document, but head to [Getting Started](#getting_started) if you're ready for that.

 ## Preconfigured Tools
-This project comes with Livewire, Pest, Jetstream, Mailhog, Vite, Lando, and Laravel Dusk already preconfigured and ready to use.
-However, before using Dusk, make sure that your `APP_URL` in the `.env` file is set to your Lando app URL.
+This project comes with Livewire, Pest, Jetstream, Mailhog, Vite, Lando, and Laravel Dusk preconfigured and ready to use with Pest & Lando.

+> **Note:** Before using Dusk, make sure that your `APP_URL` in the `.env` file is set to your Lando app URL.

 ## Testing
 An example Livewire test is provided.
 You can run it with `lando pest --filter` livewire.